De labyrintho

 De Labyrintho has also played a prominent role in various television programs (Come un’alma rapita, by Sandro Cappelletto on Rai 5 on the life of Carlo Gesualdo), and in films such as Dolorosa gioia, also about Carlo Gesualdo, Sul nome B.A.C.H, about the German composer, both directed by Francesco Leprino, and Gesualdo our Contemporary, by Nino Criscenti.
 The ensemble also played a role in Piero Badaloni’s program on Carlo Gesualdo on TV2000, Illustri conosciuti, and accompanied Caravaggio’s paintings with music by Noel Bauldeweyn and Jacob Arcadelt in the documentary Dentro Caravaggio by Tommaso Montanari on Rai 5.
 For the five-hundredth anniversary of Josquin’s death, De labyrintho is working on two new recordings, which together with the three albums already recorded at the beginning of the ensemble’s career, aim to offer a more in-depth look at the sacred works by the great Master from Condé.

-Nadia Caristi, Laura Fabris, Arianna Miceli cantus
+Nadia Caristi, Laura Fabris, Arianna Miceli

-Guglielmo Buonsanti, Alberto Spadarotto bassus
+Guglielmo Buonsanti, Alberto Spadarotto, Marco Saccardin